 If you do not want this effect on your epoxy, you must be careful about regulating the temperature.
 Fluctuation of temperature is the leading cause of the orange peel effect.

 The problem can occur on the epoxy surface before it gets hardened.
 In that case, use a roller to level the dents and marks.
 After hardening, if the effects show, you have to sand off the imperfection.
 After that, apply a thin layer of epoxy coat to add shine to the sanded areas.

 Have you noticed that the epoxy color is not as straightforward as your expectations?
 It might be yellowish.
 It can happen if you use epoxy resin stored for a long time.
 Over time, the epoxy resin color changes because of chemical changes.

 You can use it if the epoxy is stored correctly and the texture is fluid.
 But if the color matters, avoid using the old reddish-brown epoxy adhesives.

 People like epoxy resin for its shiny and transparent properties.
 So, finding your epoxy project dull and foggy after curing can be frustrating.

 Since you cannot do much about fogging after the epoxy is hardened, you should prevent this problem from happening.
-Excessive moisture and temperature fluctuation are the common causes of the foggy appearance.
+Excessive moisture and temperature fluctuation are the common causes of foggy appearance.
 So, keep these factors in control to ensure a transparent and reflective epoxy.

-These are the common mistakes people often face while working with epoxy or epoxy adhesive.
-If you are a beginner, you can avoid many disasters by understanding the problems and knowing how to fix them.
+These are the common mistakes people often face while working with epoxy or adhesive.
+If you are a beginner, you can avoid many disasters by understanding the problems and how to fix them.